-Dan Lindahl has focused on appellate litigation for more than 35 years, making him one of the most experienced appellate lawyers in the Pacific Northwest.
-He has handled appeals involving almost every type of case in civil litigation.
-Dan has been with Bullivant most of his career, partnering closely with the firm’s trial litigators and their clients on multiple appeals.
-His years of experience allow him to quickly identify the important issues and accurately assess the chances of prevailing on appeal.
+Our friend and colleague, Dan Lindahl, has retired after practicing law for 38 years, most of his career at Bullivant.
+Dan’s practice focused on appellate litigation for more than 35 years, making him one of the most experienced appellate lawyers in the Pacific Northwest.
+He handled appeals involving almost every type of case in civil litigation.

 - Oregon, 1984